ncbi/vadr/documentation/advbuild.md

 ---
 TOADD:
-- DOABLE? rebuild model - add deletion, would need alignment based problem to fix this
 - also add example where you investigate and it turns out the failure is legit and you shouldn't do anything about it
 - list all changes made for RSV in actual model building (and make